ashwinam/garbage-codes-season-02/DjangoProj/BhartiyNaukri Backend/project-requirements.md

 - includes reschedule and delete appointments as well.
 ### Jobs/Candidate Alerts
 - Received the list of Jobs/Candidates on Dashboard, Notifications and Emails.
+### Go through backend testing one more time after finishing ui